Casehero

 This growth was due to the good performance of value stocks.
 In addition to investing in well-performing value stock, Dimensional Fund Advisors also focused on maintaining the growth of its investor base, which the management identified as an important investment area.

 Also, the business strategy involved discounting and reducing market attractiveness when investors are purchasing stocks.
-By focusing on high net-worth individuals, the company gains additional financial advantages.
+By focusing on high-net-worth individuals, the company gains additional financial advantages.

 We think the firm has unique attributes and insightful knowledge regarding its business strategies.
-The philosophy they operate on is efficient, as it is not inclined towards either active or passive management fund but rather involves both.
-Although they believe in the principle of stock market efficiency, they understand that the current market is not effective and try to find alternative ways to set up an active management strategy.
+The philosophy they operate on is efficient, as it is not inclined towards either active or passive management funds but rather involves both.

-The company’s stable development and robust incomes play an important role in achieving its financial and investment goals.
+The company’s stable development and robust income play an important role in achieving its financial and investment goals.
 Dimensional Fund Advisors attempts to create a broad and value-based small-stock index, which would allow it to gain a stronger market position.

-Ultimately, this strategy is expected to contribute significantly towards value addition by taking advantage of specific risk dimensions as informed by research.
+Ultimately, this strategy is expected to contribute significantly towards value addition by taking advantage of specific risk dimensions, as informed by research.

 2. Do the Fama-French findings make sense?
 Should we expect i) small stocks to outperform large stocks in the future and ii) value stocks to outperform growth stocks?